juxt/astro-website/src/pages/blog/aesthetics.md

 We all have our subjective views on aesthetics and we're human; being exposed to someone else's code will regularly evoke a squirmish.
-The best developers I have met and hugely admire are those that recognise that there are no absolutes and that aesthetics are subjective.
+The best developers I have met and hugely admire are those that recognize that there are no absolutes and that aesthetics are subjective.
 To truly change a code-base we have to first understand it and to appreciate the original theory.
 This takes an enormous amount of patience and a